 - View the Plainridge Park Casino Workforce Development Plan

 - View the MGM Springfield Workforce Development Plan

-- Wynn Boston Harbor Workforce Development Plan (coming soon)
+- View the Encore Boston Harbor Development Plan

 Apply for a License or Registration

-Candidates for employment in the expanded gaming industry are required to be licensed or registered by the Massachusetts Gaming Commission.
+Certain candidates for employment in the expanded gaming industry are required to be licensed or registered by the Massachusetts Gaming Commission before beginning work.